Turtle fraservirus 1

-It is possible that the virus may affect other turtle species, especially species that are closely taxonomically related to the known susceptible hosts.
+It is possible that the virus may affect other turtle species, especially species that are taxonomically related to known susceptible hosts.
 The FWC will continue to monitor reports of all species of sick or dead turtles.

 There is no current evidence to suggest that humans or wildlife other than turtles can be infected with TFV1.
 It is possible that TFV1 infects other turtle species, including species outlined in the Executive Order.
 The FWC is monitoring reports of all sick and dead turtles to determine which species are susceptible to TFV1.
 Before handling a sick or dead turtle, contact the FWC.

 Adhering to the prohibitions outlined in the executive order will help to slow the spread of this virus.
-Additional precautions, like not collecting or moving any species of turtle, or other reptiles, are good practices.
+Additional precautions, like not collecting or moving any species of turtle or other reptile, are good practices.
 Reporting any apparently sick or dead turtle to the FWC will help researchers monitor the spread of TFV1.
 Finally, sharing the reporting request from the FWC will help spread the reach of reports that are submitted.